Asselya123/baspana/README.md

 # Baspana Project

 This project is a web application that includes a server and a client.
-The server is built using Django, a popular web framework for Python, and the client is built using Typescript, React and Vite.
+The server is built using Django, a popular web framework for Python, and the client is built using Typescript, React, and Vite.
 The whole application is packaged using Docker, which makes it easy to set up and run on any machine.

 ## Project Structure